Last Updated on September 16, 2024 by Soumya

 Book your train tickets online or check for train schedules on the official website of Comboios de Portugal.

 You can also take a bus (or rather a couple of buses) to Belem from Central Lisbon.
-Check out the website of Carris to plan the best bus route/schedule for yourself.
+Check out Carris’s website to plan the best bus route/schedule for yourself.

 Honestly, it is much easier to take Tram 15E.
-No changes and the tram provides you with multiple stops to get off in Belem.
+There are no changes, and the tram provides multiple stops to get off in Belem.

-Hop-on hop-off buses are a popular way of sightseeing Lisbon.
-If you are in Lisbon for a short 2 days or 3, this is a good way to see major Lisbon highlights including the main attractions of Belem.
+Hop-on, hop-off buses are a popular way to see Lisbon.
+If you are in Lisbon for a short two or three days, this is a good way to see the major highlights, including the main attractions of Belem.

-Isn’t it great that now you can travel all the way from Lisbon to Belem on bicycles and explore the city pollution-free?
-All while enjoying the cool breeze of River Tagus.
+Isn’t it great that you can now travel all the way from Lisbon to Belem on bicycles and explore the city pollution-free, all while enjoying the cool breeze of the River Tagus?

 Yes, that’s right.
 Get to Lisbon while pedaling through Lisbon’s riverside.